Tamoxifen: what you should and shouldn’t avoid

 In order to make sure that tamoxifen is converted into its active form (endoxifen), all the liver’s CYP2D6 enzyme should be utilised.
 However, this enzyme is also needed to break down other substances.
 Therefore, these substances can “occupy” this CYP2D6, leaving it less available to convert tamoxifen into endoxifen.
 This would essentially result in the tamoxifen you took as being labelled ineffective as the body would not be able to process it1

-iPhoneXS Trends - Hot FlushesDid you know that you can track your side effects, including those most commonly caused by tamoxifen, such as hot flushes, nausea and weight gain, with OWise?
+Owise breast cancer support app trends tracking featureDid you know that you can track your side effects, including those most commonly caused by tamoxifen, such as hot flushes, nausea and weight gain, with OWise?
 Being able to visualise how your symptoms change over time can help you improve communication with your care team and make sure you receive the best care possible.
 Download the free app today.

 Certain foods, drinks and medications can interfere with the conversion of tamoxifen to endoxifen by the CYP2D6 enzyme to different extents.
 If this process is altered, the effectiveness of tamoxifen in your body can also change.
 Although this enzyme is very important in this process, other enzymes such as CYP3A4/5 are also involved (see the diagram).

-how tamoxifen works
+Diagram showing how tamoxifen breast cancer treatment works

 Is there anything that I should avoid eating or drinking while on Tamoxifen?